 Contact divorce attorney, Lisa R. Zonder now!

-If you are interested in learning more about collaborative divorce from an experienced divorce attorney conveniently located in Ventura County, call Zonder Family Law, at 866-632-6459, to schedule a free consultation of up to 30-minutes.
+If you are interested in learning more about collaborative divorce from an experienced divorce attorney conveniently located in Ventura County, call Zonder Family Law, at 866-632-6459, to schedule your initial Strategy Session.
 I will meet with you personally to discuss your situation and your legal options.

 Collaborative Divorce Rates & Logistics

 Serving as a Collaborative Divorce lawyer is a big part of my work as a Westlake Village and Ventura County divorce lawyer.